jlaitue/jlaitue.github.io/_pages/projects.md

 * **New York City Taxi Data Analysis** (2020)
   - *Master's degree project for course "Big Data" Université de Paris Paris, France*
   * Analysis of New City Taxi dataset to understand and implement algorithms and frameworks for massive datasets.
-Insight into different patterns of movement between the 5 buroughs of New York City and transport routes within the airports of the city.
+Insight into different patterns of movement between the 5 boroughs of New York and transport routes within the airports of the city.

 * **Heartbeat pre-diagnostic mobile application** (2018)
   - *Yamamoto Human Computer Interaction Laboratory KIT Kanazawa, Japan*
   * iOS mobile application using deep learning for analyzing heartbeat sounds to detect cardiovascular anomalies and displaying the results using an augmented reality interface.

 * **Automated control algorithm for inhabitable spaces using emotional domotics** (2016)
-  - *Computing Intelligence Mechatronics and BioDesign Laboratory CIMB  ITESM Mexico City, Mexico*
+  - *Computing Intelligence Mechatronics and Bio-design Laboratory CIMB  ITESM Mexico City, Mexico*
-  * Final integrator project to obtain the B.s in mechatronics engineering.
+  * Final project to obtain the BSc in Mechatronics Engineering.
 Closed loop automatic control algorithm using neural networks for a domotic space in which the emotional state of a user is measured and improved.
 Input data is obtained via EEG, skin sensors, ECG and face recognition.
 The output of the control algorithm sets environmental variables to modify temperature, light, sound and image in an effort to improve a user's emotional state.

 * **Growth techniques for 2D nanomaterials crystals** (2016)
   - *Walter Schottky Institut TUM Munich, Germany*